Mission of the Inspector General

 Keep in mind that IGs are not policy makers and that IGs can only recommend, not order a resolution (only commanders can order; the role of the IG is to advise the commander).

 Give your chain of command a chance to solve the problem (IGs frequently address most problems to the chain of command for resolution).
 If IG assistance is needed, contact your local IG first (IGs at higher commands will normally refer the case to the local IG for action).

 Filing an IG Complaint

-Use DA Form 1559 (Inspector General Action Request) to file an Army National Guard IG complaint.
-For Air National Guard personnel, use AF IMT 102.
-If after using your chain of command your issues have not been resolved, please read, complete, sign, and mail, fax, or scan and email the signed form to the IG office along with any supporting documents.
+Use DA FORM 1559 (Inspector General Action Request - NOTE: Requires IE, not Chrome, and requires CAC authentication) to file an Army National Guard IG complaint.
+For Air National Guard personnel, use AF FORM 102.
+If after using your chain of command (you are encouraged, but not required, to contact your command before contacting an IG) your issues have not been resolved, please read, complete, sign, and mail or scan and email the signed form to the IG office along with any supporting documents.
 Complaints received by the IG are resolved using processes outlined in AR 20-1 and AFI 90-301.
 Anonymous complaints are accepted and acted on where sufficient information is provided.

 All contact with an IG and/or member of Congress is a protected communication; complainant's can not be reprised against for making a lawful protected communication under T10, USC Section 1034, Military Whistleblower Protection Act; but be honest, and don’t provide false or misleading statements.
 It is a violation of the UCMJ and CCMJ (Colorado Code of Military Justice) to knowingly and intentionally provide false statements and/or false written statements.